Peace Studies concentration for Garrett-Evangelical students

 - G-ETS students will pay AMBS tuition and fees for the courses they take from AMBS.

 - G-ETS students will follow AMBS academic calendar and academic policies and procedures.
 A summary of pertinent policies and procedures is in the AMBS Catalog.
-The complete Academic Policies and Procedures Manual will be available once a student has enrolled.
+Once a student has enrolled, the complete collection of Academic Policies and Procedures documents will be available through the AMBS Moodle and Google Drive platforms.